nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * Alternative 2: Identify student by their name.
     * Pros: Users do not have to worry about filtered indexes, so the user does not have to check the list every time before calling this command.
-    * Cons: Since TAchy allows multiple contacts with the same name, the system may encounter ambiguity when handling duplicate names, so additional fields are required to uniquely identify the contacts.
+    * Cons: Since TAchy allows multiple contacts with the same name, the system may encounter ambiguity when handling duplicate names, so additional fields are required to uniquely identify the contacts, which will require more typing.

 #### Implementation
 * LogicManager executes the command "remark".